Unit 34: Task 1

 Bitmap graphics are created by pixels that are small individual squares that have all been assigned a colour and arranged in a specific pattern in order to form an image.
 Bitmap graphics can be edited through the process of erasing or changing the colours of individual pixels.
 Bitmap graphics are also known as raster graphics.

-Application Softwareeg Flash, After Effects, Anime Studio, Toon Boom Studio, PowerPoint
+Application Software, eg Flash, After Effects, Anime Studio, Toon Boom Studio, PowerPoint

 After Effects

 After effects is a piece of software by Adobe that is an 'industry-standard motion graphics and visual effects software'.
 It can be used for motion graphics and different visual effects.
 It also allows for traditional animation techniques such as rotoscoping and with its many tools enables users to combine a multitude of videos and images into the same scene.
+Here is an example of the animation results that can be achieved by using After Effects:

 As After effects is an industry standard piece of software, it holds a lot of relevance when it comes to developing 2D animation as it is likely to be most commonly be used by professionals for animations that will be viewed by many individuals on a larger scale.
 Infact it has been used to make many short films and music videos such as: The Organ - Let the Bells Ring, Abacus - Fionn Regan & A Certain Frame of Mind.

-This piece of software may be used both professionally to create things like animated series, shows or films.
+Anime Studio MOHO (Anime Studio) is an entry-level animation software that allows for powerful artistic expression through the use of their vast range of tools, pre-made content, and characters.
+Some of the most notable tools you will find within the software include a video/motion tracking tool, sound effects, automatic lip-syncing and automatic image tracing.
+This is an example of the kind of animated work you can create using the Anime Studio software: This piece of software may be used both professionally to create things like animated series, shows or films.
 This is because of the vast range of tools they have available for use such as the motion tracking tool - however, it may also be used by people with less animation knowledge at home such as young children as it is an entry level piece of software.

 Development: